hrkkumar/Scrapping-Reddit-for-clinicaltrials/README.md

 5. Run the script by executing `python script_name.py` in the terminal.

 ### Methodology and Challenges
-This project utilizes natural language processing (NLP) and machine learning techniques to analyze Reddit posts and comments pertaining to medical research and clinical trials.
+This project utilizes natural language processing (NLP) and machine learning techniques to analyze Reddit posts and comments about medical research and clinical trials.
 The methodology includes:
-- Data collection from relevant subreddits using the Reddit API.
+- Data collection from relevant subreddits using the Reddit API.(Subreddits were chosen by querying MetaAI(Llama 3) as it could potentially give subreddits with the data until 2023)
-- Data preprocessing involving tokenization, stopword removal, and lemmatization.
+- Data preprocessing involving tokenization and padding.
-- Sentiment analysis using a pre-trained model.
+- Sentiment analysis using a pre-trained model(twitter-roberta-base-sentiment-latest).
 - Personalized message generation with OpenAI's GPT-3.5-turbo-instruct model.

 Challenges faced during the project:
 - Handling the large volume of data collected from the Reddit API.
-- Fine-tuning the sentiment analysis model for accurate classification of medical-related text.
+- Finding the appropriate subreddits that would contain posts and comments related to clinical trials and health conditions related to it
+- Choosing a model for performing sentimental analysis on medical-related text since here the Reddit posts may or may not be completely medical.
+I have used a pre-trained model for this project which could be further improved with In-house models.
+- Since the Open AI account is of the free tier you may not execute many calls you might easily exceed the quota allocated to you, Hence make sure that you have a separate account dedicated to running this project if possible.

 ### Data Collected, Analysis Performed, and Messages Generated
 #### Data Collected: